andy770921/react-ts-boilerplate/README.md

 3. `npm i -D @types/react @types/react-dom`

-4. modify tscongfig.json as follows.
+4. Modify `tscongfig.json` as follows
 Note: customize our "outDir", delete "rootDir" because webpack will determine where the root file is and take over there

 ```js